apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/ebaa_case.md

 `Playground.case_example(5)` will give back "Match not found"
 `Playground.case_example(:anything)` will give back "Match not found"
 `Playground.case_example("anything")` will give back "Match not found"
->We use \_ here. \_ is prepended with a variable, which is not used further.
+>We use \_ here. variable is prepended with \_, which is not used further.
 If we want to print the value of unmathced value, then we would write the last condition as `value -> "Match not found for #{value}"`